John 20:11: Analysis

 Some scholars feel that Mary's peering into the tomb should follow directly after John 20:1 and see everything in between as an interjection.
-Brown has argued that John 20 is a synthesis of two sources and that they are only partially integrated.
+Raymond E. Brown has argued that John 20 is a synthesis of two sources and that they are only partially integrated.
 To many it seems illogical for Mary to not have actually looked into the tomb before going and telling Peter and the Beloved Disciple that Jesus' body was gone.
 This theory also helps explain a number of inconsistencies between John 20:2-10 and the later sections.

 One of these inconsistencies is the architecture of the tomb.
 That Mary stooped to look into the tomb is consistent with what archaeologists know about tombs from this era.
 Tombs were accessed from doors at ground level which were generally less than a metre tall.
-These tombs either had a lone chamber for a single individual, or they entrance led to a passage lined with entrances to a number of tombs.
+These tombs either had a lone chamber for a single individual, or the entrance led to a passage lined with entrances to a number of tombs.
 Most accounts make it seem that Jesus was in one of the individual type tombs.
-However John 20:6 mentions that Peter and the Beloved Disciple walked into the tomb, implying a much larger structure that would probably not require stooping.
+However, John 20:6 mentions that Peter and the Beloved Disciple went into the tomb, implying a much larger structure that would probably not require stooping.
 One proposed solution is to argue that there was a large antechamber that could comfortably fit the disciples, and that the actual burial place of Jesus was in a chamber to the side.

+The reformer John Calvin thinks that the other women who had witnessed the death of Jesus (John 19:25) would also have been present, along with Mary Magdelene.